Skip to main content

 CLQI - 3

-Construct clinical and research questions and apply information to solve them.
-Retrieve, analyze and critically appraise literature.
+Construct ethical clinical and research questions and apply information to solve them.
+Retrieve, analyze and critically and ethically appraise evidence.

-• Does Not Meet: Unable to formulate questions and/or uses inappropriate sources of literature.
+• Does Not Meet: Unable to formulate questions and/or uses inappropriate sources of evidence.

 • Phase 1 Benchmark: Can formulate clinical and research questions with assistance.
-Identifies and analyzes appropriate literature for a given question.
+Identifies and analyzes appropriate and ethical evidence for a given question.

 • Phase 3 Benchmark: Independently formulates appropriate questions.
-Identifies and critically appraises the literature to answer more complex clinical/research questions that benefit patient care.
+Identifies and critically appraises the evidence in an ethical manner to answer more complex clinical/research questions that enhance patient care and value.

-• Aspirational Behavior: Consistently develops sophisticated clinical/ research questions and uses the appropriate literature and analysis to solve them in a way that benefits patient care.
+• Aspirational Behavior: Consistently develops sophisticated clinical/ research questions and uses the appropriate evidence and ethical analysis to solve them in a way that enhance patient care and value.

 CLQI - 4